Indian Independence Movement (Freedom Struggle) Quiz:

 Related: Greek God quiz

-Question: A 19th century social reformer who is regarded as the bridge between the past and the future is
+A 19th-century social reformer who is regarded as the bridge between the past and the future is

 (a) Keshab Chandra Sen